 I had raspberry powder on hand because of the recent Superfood Pink Latte I made.
 This raspberry powder makes the cake and the icing pink but you could also use natural food colouring from the health food store.
 Alternatively, you could use beet powder, goji berry powder or raspberry powder and the latter is my faves - however, the price has since gone up and it is totally outrageous, so feel free to skip it!

 The raspberry powder has a slightly sweet taste to it but it's not actually sweetened.
 Again, this is optional and doesn't make or break the cake.
-It's not inexpensive either, but a bag will last you a long time.
+You can easily omit this and the cake will still be amazing!